United States 40 mm grenades: Other high-explosive cartridges

 The M1060 is a thermobaric cartridge, designed to destroy targets through a combination of intense heat and forceful overpressure (concussion).
 The M1060 was developed in order to give grenade launchers a far greater effect against static targets such as bunkers, houses, and masonry.

-The M430 and M430A1 are 40×53mm HEDP cartridges akin to the low-velocity M433.
+The M430 and M430A1 are 40×53 mm HEDP cartridges akin to the low-velocity M433.
 They differ in how much armor they can penetrate, with the M430 being able to penetrate 51 mm of steel plate, and the M430A1 being able to penetrate 76 mm.

-The replacement HEDP XM1176 is a high explosive dual purpose grenade designed to be fired by automatic grenade launchers, like the Mk19.
+The replacement HEDP XM1176 is a high-explosive dual purpose grenade designed to be fired by automatic grenade launchers, like the Mk19.

 The grenade can be set to explode on impact.
 It can penetrate the steel plate of lightly armored vehicles.
 Alternately, it can be programmed to explode in an air burst.
-An intelligent aiming system will calculate the range the operator's target.
+An intelligent aiming system calculates the range the operator's target.
 When the operator finishes pulling the trigger, the range at which the munition should explode is downloaded to the projectile.

-Also produced was a special 40×53mm airburst munition for use from either the M75 or M129 automatic grenade launchers, commonly used from helicopters.
+Also produced was a special 40×53 mm airburst munition for use with either the M75 or M129 automatic grenade launchers, commonly used from helicopters.
 This round was designated M684.

 Anti-personnel cartridges

 When 40 mm grenade launchers were first developed, the weapon was to be the primary weapon of the infantryman carrying it.
 It was quickly found that in most engagements, while the grenadier gave the squad a decided force multiplier, they were also decidedly exposed if presented with an enemy within the arming distance of most high explosive rounds.
 Rounds with shorter arming distances presented significant danger to the shooters if used at those ranges.
 Prior to development of grenade launchers attached to standard infantry rifles, development commenced on non-explosive cartridges to allow those armed with grenade launchers to engage targets at shorter ranges safely.

-Similar rounds have also been developed for weapons chambering the higher velocity 40x53mm cartridge as well.
+Similar rounds have also been developed for weapons chambering the higher velocity 40x53 mm cartridge as well.

 These anti-personnel rounds fall primarily into what is considered the "canister" category.

-40×46mm types include the M576 series.
+40×46 mm types include the M576 series.

 The M576 contains twenty 20-grain (1.30-gram) metal pellets.
 The XM576/XM576E1 was standardized to become the M576.
-Another test variant, the XM576E2, which had twenty-seven 20-grain (1.30-gram) metal pellets without a sabot within the shot cup was deemed to spread too quickly for effective use.
+Another test variant, the XM576E2, which had twenty-seven 20-grain (1.30-gram) metal pellets without a sabot within the shot cup, was deemed to spread too quickly for effective use.

-The only current 40×53mm type is the M1001 and is a canister round filled with 115 17-grain 2.0-inch long flechettes.
+The only current 40×53 mm type is the M1001, a canister round filled with one-hundred and fifteen 17-grain 2.0-inch long flechettes.
 During the late 1960s, Nortronics was developing the XM678.
-References have listed different projectile loads ranging from thirty-two 0.24-inch carbide pellets up to fifty-four 30-grain (1.94-gram) tungsten pellets.
+References have listed different projectile loads ranging from thirty-two 0.24 inch carbide pellets up to fifty-four 30 grain (1.94 gram) tungsten pellets.